History of rugby union matches between Munster and New Zealand: 2008

-New Zealand J. L. Mackintosh, C. R. Flynn, B. J. Franks, A. J. Thomson, R. A. Filipo, J. J. Eaton, S. L. Waldrom, L. J. Messam, P. A. T. Weepu, I. Toeava, A. T. Tuitavake, J. T. Rokocoko, H. E. Gear, C. S. Jane.
-S. R. Donald.
+New Zealand Jamie Mackintosh, Corey Flynn, Ben Franks, Adam Thomson, Ross Filipo, Jason Eaton, Scott Waldrom, Liam Messam, Piri Weepu, Isaia Toeava, Anthony Tuitavake, Joe Rokocoko, Hosea Gear, Cory Jane.
+Stephen Donald.

 2016: Māori All Blacks

 Munster hosted the Māori All Blacks in a capped friendly in Thomond Park on 11 November 2016.
 Before kick-off, the Māori All Blacks captain, Ash Dixon, led a tribute to Munster's late head coach Anthony Foley by placing an All Blacks jersey with Foley's initials on the halfway line, before performing the haka and presenting the jersey to Foley's two sons.

 In heavy rain, Munster began the match well, with Niall Scannell scoring the provinces first try in the 13th minute.
 However, the Māori All Blacks hit back with two tries in the space of two minutes, firstly from James Lowe in the 23rd minute and then from Ambrose Curtis in the 25th, with Otere Black converting both to give the Māori a 14–5 lead.
 Munster were awarded a penalty try in the 30th minute after Rory Scannell was tackled without the ball on the Māori try line, for which Reed Prinsep was sin-binned.
 Ian Keatley converted the try.
 7 minutes later, Darren Sweetnam hacked the ball out of his own half and, displaying excellent ball control, kicked the ball into the Māori in-goal area to score a try.
 A failed conversion gave Munster a 17–14 half-time lead.

 The home side scored first in the second-half, with Ian Keatley kicking a 43rd-minute penalty to extend Munster's lead.
 Despite Duncan Williams being shown a yellow card for a high tackle in the 45th minute, the Munster defence remained resolute and they maintained their assault on Māori territory, having a try ruled out by the TMO, before Ronan O'Mahony scored a try in the 67th minute, converted by Keatley, to give Munster a 27–14 lead heading into the final 10 minutes of the game, a lead they never relinquished, despite the Māori All Blacks fighting until the final whistle.
 Many of the crowd stayed after the end of the game, as both teams completed laps of honour after the memorable meeting of the two sides.

 New Zealanders Rhys Marshall and Te Aihe Toma were in the Munster team, whilst John Foley and Seán O'Connor made their Munster debuts as replacements during the game.
 O'Connor had tasted victory against a New Zealand team before, having been part of the Ireland Under-20s team that beat New Zealand Under-20s at the 2016 World Rugby Under 20 Championship.
 Tommy O'Donnell captained Munster for the first time, and Robin Copeland won the Man-of-the-Match award.